Aukevanoost/block-viewer/BlockViewer/readme.md

 # Bitcoin BlockViewer
 Assignment 3 - Written in Java17, no external dependencies.

 To run the code you need and Java IDE like Intellij and JavaSE 17 installed.
+It's a simple console application so it should run out of the box.

 ## 1. Architecture